You Only Linearize Once: Tangents Transpose to Gradients: Language

 \begin{proof} The only linear operations in \Lone\ that return fewer scalar results than they consume are \ttt{+} and $\drop$, each of which costs 1 per net scalar consumed.
 Since all linear variables must be either consumed or returned, the result follows. \end{proof}

 We state this fact here because it's a curious general property of our cost model.
-In the sequel, we will use it only to argue that eliminating useless code (e.g., by short-circuiting in the rule for transposing $\drop(e)$) does not increase work (!).
+We will use it only to argue that eliminating useless code (e.g., by short-circuiting in the rule for transposing $\drop(e)$) does not increase work (!).